- Excel and Google Sheets collaboration limitations

 Each carve-out can be stripped of the sensitive data that the respective stakeholder shouldn’t have access to.

 Once they are filled and sent back to the file owner, they have to be merged back and controlled by the original file owner, which can be done manually or automatically, depending on the size of the group you manage but also on how much trust you have on the submitted data to be correct.

 Alternatively, you can use Sheetgo to automate the entire process.
 Set up a custom workflow to split or filter the data you want to transfer from the original file to the corresponding stakeholder files.
 Once they’re done editing, you can update the original file with a single click or schedule automatic updates.

 2. Create rewards or penalties

 To tackle one of the most frustrating aspects of data collection - chasing for input - some organizations set up rewards and penalties to praise on time and condemn late submissions, respectively.

 This is a fine idea on paper but can leave a bitter taste when collaborating on more hierarchical organizations.

 3. Co-authoring is not enough?
 Go back to basics

-When data quality matters, and if you are worried about inaccuracies coming from data input - despite the co-authoring option being available, you should collect data input outside the spreadsheet via email, chats, or other Excel files, and then update the Excel workbook manually.
+When data quality matters, and if you are worried about inaccuracies coming from data input - despite the Excel Co-authoring option being available, you should collect data input outside the spreadsheet via email, chats, or other Excel files and then update the Excel workbook manually.

-This way you’ll ensure no one else interferes with your file since the co-authoring option doesn’t allow you to control what any other co-author changes in your spreadsheet.
+This way, you’ll ensure no one else interferes with your file since the co-authoring option doesn’t allow you to control any other co-author changes in your spreadsheet.